 INFJ parents should take time for themselves- and then also make sure to spend quality times with their children.
 It’s okay if it doesn’t happen every day, but INFJs need to try to remember that being a parent is not just about work and chores: you want your child to grow up feeling loved at all times of the day.

 It’s important for INFJ mothers to find this balance between self-care and quality time with their kids so that they don’t become bitter when their children grow older.

 3) INFJ parents are perfectionists

-INFJs are perfectionists, and INFJ moms want the best for their children.
+Someone who is an INFJ mother wants the best for her children.
 They might not be able to see their child’s flaws- but they can definitely spot someone else who is doing a better job than them!
 INFJ parents feel like if they’re not perfect that it means that they don’t love their kids enough or aren’t doing the right thing.

 What does this mean for INFJ parents?

-This is a difficult one because INFJs are perfectionists and INFJ mothers want to do everything- they’re determined, creative, and productive!
+This is a difficult one because INFJs are perfectionists and INFJ moms want to do everything- they’re determined, creative, and productive!
 They just need to learn how to be more realistic about what can get done in a day or week.
-It’s important for INFJ moms to stop and say, “This is good enough.”
+It’s important for an INFJ mother to stop and say, “This is good enough.”

 INFJs need to work to accept our own humanness.
 This means embracing our flaws, being self-aware of how we’re feeling and why, and learning to take care of ourselves.
 INFJ parents need to be their own advocate in this respect: it’s not selfish or ungrateful for INFJs to allow themselves time away from the family so that they can recharge!

-INFJ mothers have a lot on their plate: they’re the nurturer, organizer, and caregiver.
-INFJs need to work hard to take care of themselves so that they can be there for everyone else in their lives- including the people who really matter.
+Someone who is an INFJ parent has a lot on their plate: they’re the nurturer, organizer, and caregiver.
+INFJs need to work hard to care for themselves so that they can be there for everyone else in their lives- including the people who really matter.

-INFJs need to work hard to take care of themselves so that they can be there for everyone else in their lives- including the people who really matter.
-INFJs should learn how to accept our own humanness by embracing flaws, being self aware and taking care of ourselves!
+INFJs need to work hard to practice self-care so that they can be there for everyone else in their lives- including the people who really matter.
+INFJ parents should learn how to accept our own humanness by embracing flaws, being self aware and taking care of ourselves!

 What does being an INFJ mean for you as a mother?